This season, join us for a full roster of natural building workshops!

-Each day will bring a new hands-on technique and a class/lecture on topics including cob, adobe, bamboo, natural plasters, and much more.
+Each day will bring a new hands-on technique and a class/lecture on topics including cob, adobe, bamboo, natural plasters, roofs and foundations, and much more.
 All lessons are focused on teaching you to build for yourself.
 Each evening there will also be a related video to watch if you choose.

-A dynamic adventure awaits.
+A dynamic adventure is calling.
 We can't wait to meet you!

 WHAT YOU GET FOR YOUR MONEY